Discover How to Activate Cold Shock Proteins

 1. RNA Wranglers: Bind to RNA molecules and regulate their features.

-2. Ensure cell methods are maintained smoothly in cold environments.
+2. Ensure cell processes are maintained smoothly in cold environments.

 3. Help cells adapt to cold situations.